How we placed our first stations - Part 1 - The Launch

-The CEO of Brick Technology share how we started Brick in Sweden and his insights, learnings, and advice from launching an almost unknown product in a new market
+The founder and CEO of Brick Technology shares how we started Brick in Sweden and his insights, learnings, and advice from launching an almost unknown product in a new market.

 Hi!
-I’m Emil Esselin, CEO and founder of Brick Technology.
-I want to share how we started Brick in Sweden!
-I’m hoping to give you some insights into our venue strategy, what sales channels we used, their respective success rate, and our learnings from reaching out to venues.
-But most importantly, how we placed our first stations and some advice to help you on your way!
+I'm Emil Esselin, founder and CEO of Brick Technology.
+I'm excited to share the story of how we initiated Brick in Sweden.
+I'm excited to share our venue strategy, sales channels, and valuable insights with you.
+We'll dive into how we placed our first stations and provide helpful advice to support you on your own path.
+Let's get started!

 1. The Launch Phase